 Huye Mountain won 2nd place in the 2012 Rwanda Cup of Excellence.

-The Huye Mountain project and washing station has grown to include 500 farmers.
-David Rubanzangabo, Rwanda Trading and Stumptown funded a water station to serve two distinct needs: easier access to water for the community and a sufficient water supply for the washing station.
+In 2013, David Rubanzangabo, Rwanda Trading and Stumptown funded a water station to serve two distinct needs: easier access to water for the community and a sufficient water supply for the washing station.
 Before the water station existed, individuals in the community had to walk almost two kilometers to get to fresh drinking water.
-David used to have trouble getting enough water to his demucilager and fermentation tanks.
-Last year it hampered his overall output for the season.
-By bringing the water down through an irrigation system he installed, Huye now provides drinking water to hundreds of people in the nearby village.
+David used to have trouble getting enough water to his demucilager and fermentation tanks which hampered his overall output.
+By bringing the water down through the irrigation system he installed, Huye now provides drinking water to hundreds of people in the nearby village.
 Stumptown is proud to help fund this through our Direct Trade premium to Huye.
 Huye also installed a new generator since electricity in the area is unreliable and sporadic.

 Huye Mountain used price premiums from the last harvest to reward the best farmers with cows, goats and health insurance cards as part of an incentive based system which encourages farmers to continue to strive to cultivate great coffee.